S-Town: Music

-S-Town incorporates various specially composed pieces of music throughout the episodes from composers Daniel Hart, Helado Negro, Trey Pollard, and Matt McGinley, including an S-Town theme produced by Hart.
+S-Town incorporates various specially composed pieces of music by Daniel Hart, Helado Negro, Trey Pollard, and Matt McGinley, including a theme produced by Hart.
 The show's closing music, used at the end of each episode, is "A Rose for Emily" by The Zombies.

 Further developments

-Shortly after the release of the podcast, John's online obituary was flooded with support and shared reflections from around the world.
-In an April 2017 interview, Tyler Goodson said that he sometimes regrets "ever speaking into that microphone because [he] was probably upset, or wasn't thinking clearly" since he faced trial for the criminal actions that were described in the podcast.
-In October 2017, Goodson pleaded guilty to the burglaries that were described in the podcast, and he will serve five years on probation with a ten-year suspended sentence.
+Shortly after the podcast's release, John's online obituary was flooded with support and shared reflections from around the world.
+In an April 2017 interview, Tyler Goodson said he sometimes regrets "ever speaking into that microphone because I was probably upset, or wasn't thinking clearly" since he faced trial for criminal actions the podcast describes.
+In October 2017, Goodson pleaded guilty to burglaries described in the podcast.
+He was sentenced to five years on probation with a ten-year suspended sentence.

+On December 3, 2023, police shot and killed Goodson at his home after a three-hour confrontation in which he allegedly brandished his weapon at them.

 Lawsuit

-In July 2018, McLemore's estate administrator filed a lawsuit against the S-Town's production company, Serial Productions.
-The suit, which was filed without the knowledge of McLemore's family, alleged that by selling advertisements with the podcast they violated McLemore's personality rights.
+In July 2018, McLemore's estate administrator filed a lawsuit against S-Town's production company, Serial Productions.
+The suit, which was filed without McLemore's family's knowledge, alleged that by selling advertisements with the podcast they violated McLemore's personality rights.
 In March 2019, a judge declined to dismiss the complaint, leading to depositions, a discovery phase, and mediation.
 Discovery revealed that McLemore actively participated and cooperated with the podcast.
 The case was settled in May 2020 and subsequently dismissed.